wox080xow/Amazon-EC2/README.md

-# Use RAW mode to read the complete contents without hidden texts
+# Use RAW mode to read the complete contents without hidden texts...

 git reset -- <file>
   to unstage deleted files..